 How to Submit an Appeal

-All tickets must be paid in full before placed in appeals.
+All citations need to be paid or appealed within 10 calendar days.
+Failure to pay the citation and formally appeal negates any right to further address the citation.
 Paying a ticket is not an admission of guilt.
-If after review the ticket is overturned, a refund will be mailed to the appellant.
+If after the ticket is overturned, a refund will be mailed to the appellant, or applied back to credit card.

 Appeals can also be mailed to: